top of page

 OUR MISSION

-We are a Wampanoag-led conservation collaborative dedicated to the rematriation of our ancestral homelands on Nôepe (Martha’s Vineyard).
-Our work centers on protecting island biodiversity, advancing climate justice, and practicing regenerative agriculture as pathways to nourish both the land and our people.
+We are a Wampanoag-led conservation collaborative dedicated to the rematriation of our ancestral homelands on Nôepe (Martha’s Vineyard), Nantucket and surrounding lands.
+Our work centers on protecting Island biodiversity, advancing climate justice, and practicing regenerative agriculture as pathways to nourish both the land and our people.
 Rooted in traditional Wôpanâak knowledge systems and lifeways, we restore Indigenous stewardship through land return, cultural revitalization, and Indigenous-led wellness initiatives.

 OUR COMMITMENTS